Smoky River

 The Smoky River is a river in western Alberta, Canada.
 It is a major tributary of the Peace River.
-The descriptive name refers to the presence of "smouldering beds of coal in the riverbank" noted by the Cree Indians.
+The name refers to the presence of "smouldering beds of coal in the riverbank" noted by the Cree people, an Indigenous people of the area.

 It drains an area of 50,300 km2.
 From its headwaters to the Peace River, the Smoky River has a total length of 492 km.
 The average discharge is 347 m3/s.

 Course

 The Smoky River originates in the Canadian Rockies, in the northern area of Jasper National Park from Adolphus Lake (53.171N 119.117W).
-It then flows north east through the Willmore Wilderness Park until it passes near the town of Grande Cache.
+It then flows northeast through the Willmore Wilderness Park until it passes near the hamlet of Grande Cache.
 It continues north, passes Watino and merges into the Peace River south of the Town of Peace River, Alberta.